treasure-data/se-starter-pack/retail-starter-pack/README.md

 - Unpacking nested JSON fields
 - Concatatenation or separation of fields if necessary
 - Early filtering of unnecessary fields
+- Record deduplication should happen here as no further deduplication is done downstream

 For further details, and specific details on the schema required see Data Ingestion.